vinnie-fialok/Obsidian/WI00799571 - (ATR) Add Autorating Log for printing Dest. Charges on HBL,HAWB.md

 AWBHeaderManager.cs
 ![[Pasted image 20241105163557.png]]

-Either need to find a way to make a new
+Either need to find a way to make a new HouseBillCharges, so maybe a new ShipmentExportAWBHeader